mdg-graphics/mili-python/doc/source/examples.rst

 Result Modifiers.
 ========================

 Mili-python also provides the option to modify the query results in various ways.
-These include:
+These are specified using the :code:`ResultModifier` enum:

-* :code:`cummin`: Calculates the cumulative min for the result across the queried states.
+* :code:`ResultModifier.CUMMIN`: Calculates the cumulative min for the result across the queried states.
-* :code:`cummmax`: Calculates the cumulative max for the result across the queried states.
+* :code:`ResultModifier.CUMMAX`: Calculates the cumulative max for the result across the queried states.
-* :code:`min`: Gets the minimum value at each state and the element it is associated with.
+* :code:`ResultModifier.MIN`: Gets the minimum value at each state and the element it is associated with.
-* :code:`max`: Gets the maximum value at each state and the element it is associated with.
+* :code:`ResultModifier.MAX`: Gets the maximum value at each state and the element it is associated with.
-* :code:`average`: Get the average value at each state.
+* :code:`ResultModifier.AVERAGE`: Get the average value at each state.

 More information on each of these modifiers as well as examples of how to use them are shown below: